ralvescosta/medium_go_circleci_and_sonarqube/README.md

 touch .circleci/config.yml
 ```

-We start our config.yml like this:
+We’ll start our config.yml like this:

 ```yml
 version: 2.1